vokimon/godot-asset-library-client/README.md

 - Smart metadata gathering: do not duplicate metadata again
 - Reuses existing pending edits of the same release in the library to enable corrections.
-- Smart behaviour with existing previews (still not working)
+- Smart behaviour with existing previews
-- Shortcuts for previews hosted youtube or the repository (still not working)
+- Shortcuts for previews hosted youtube or the repository
 - Easy integration in Github actions or any other CI/CD platform.

 ## Install